codeGROOVE-dev/gitMDM/README.md

 A: It generates the reports auditors need.
 Without the backdoors.

 **Q: What if we need to change checks?**
 A: Rebuild and redeploy.
-Immutability is a feature.
+Immutability is a feature, not a bug.

 **Q: Why git?**
 A: Cryptographic proof, audit trail, existing tooling, no database.